Bad Lieutenant: Ban in Ireland

 On January 29, 1993, the film was banned in Ireland.
-Sheamus Smith, who headed the Irish Film Censor's Office at the time, felt the film had a "demeaning treatment of women".
+Sheamus Smith, who headed the Irish Film Censor's Office at the time, felt "the viewing of it would tend, by reason of the inclusion in it of obscene or indecent matter, to deprave or corrupt persons who might view it".
 The DVD release was banned for the same reason 10 years later.

 Reception

-Bad Lieutenant has a 77% rating on Rotten Tomatoes based on 52 reviews, with an average rating of 7.2/10.
+Bad Lieutenant has a 78% rating on Rotten Tomatoes based on 54 reviews, with an average rating of 7.2/10.
 The site's critics consensus reads: "Bad Lieutenant will challenge less desensitized viewers with its depiction of police corruption, but Harvey Keitel's committed performance makes it hard to turn away."
+Metacritic, which uses a weighted average, assigned the a score of 70 out of 100, based on 19 critics, indicating "generally favorable" reviews.
 Writing in The New York Times, Janet Maslin praised Ferrara's talent for making "gleefully down-and-dirty films", continuing, "He has come up with his own brand of supersleaze, in a film that would seem outrageously, unforgivably lurid if it were not also somehow perfectly sincere."
 Desson Howe for The Washington Post called the Lieutenant "a notch nicer than Satan", and he cites Keitel's work as the film's saving grace, "It is only the strength of Keitel's performance that gives his personality human dimension."

 Mark Kermode has mentioned that the film was praised as "a powerful tale of redemptive Catholicism".
 Roger Ebert gave the film four stars and stated that "in the Bad Lieutenant, Keitel has given us one of the great screen performances in recent years".
 Martin Scorsese named this movie as the fifth best movie of the 1990s.

 Followups

 A narratively unrelated follow-up, Bad Lieutenant: Port of Call New Orleans, was released in 2009, seventeen years after the first film's release.
 The film was directed by Werner Herzog and stars Nicolas Cage and Eva Mendes.
-It was described as being "neither a sequel nor a remake".
+Herzog claimed it was "not a remake...It's like I keep saying, 'A James Bond film, the newest one, is not a remake of the previous one; it's a completely different story.'"
 Both films were produced by Edward R. Pressman.

 In April 2025, Bad Lieutenant: Tokyo was announced to be in production by Neon with Takashi Miike directing.